 Previously, the calculation of RPP supply cost included variable H which represented the variance between RPP revenue and actual costs of RPP supply as reported by the IESO.
-The IESO has not tracked this variance since RPP prices started to be set under the Ontario Fair Hydro Plan Act, 2017.
-Consequently, the OEB has again adopted a value of \$0.00 for H. Adjustments related to the IESO's RPP-related variance account will be considered when the OEB next sets RPP prices.
+The IESO has not tracked this variance since RPP prices started to be set under the OFHP Act.
+Consequently, the OEB has adopted a value of \$0.00 for variable H.